Promo code SPRING2022 will be automatically applied at checkout!

 3) Triglycerides

 A normal triglyceride level for adults is considered to be less than 150 mg/dL.
-Having higher than normal triglycerides can increase risk for heart disease and metabolic syndrome.
+Having higher than normal triglycerides can increase the risk of heart disease and metabolic syndrome.

 Your blood pressure is a measurement of the force your arteries use to pump blood throughout your body.
 Your systolic number (top number) represents the force on the artery walls when your heart beats and pumps the blood into your arteries.
 The diastolic number (bottom number) represents the pressure in your arteries when your heart is at rest between heartbeats.